MANAGE CHRONIC DISEASE - HEART DISEASE

 - There is higher incidence of CVD in people with gout.

-Contact us today to go over a 90-day or 180-day program to halt and reverse your cardiovascular disease based on research you already should be aware of.
+Contact us today to go over a 90-day or 180-day program to help halt and potentially reverse your cardiovascular risk based on research you already should be aware of.

 Dr. Caldwell B. Esselstyn, MD – Cleveland Clinic Research <Click here>